Where to Start?? Good Courses for First-Year Students

 Introductory lecture courses are not the only starting points for Wellesley first-year students.
 Wellesley hosts a strong and diverse First-Year Seminar program, which all first-year students should consider as part of their schedule in their initial year.
 These courses feature small-group instruction in a setting that allows for students to be introduced to some of the basics in a given field and also to sample what more advanced work would be like, all under the direction of a faculty member working closely with the students.
 Whatever the specific topic, there's an emphasis on active, collaborative, and creative learning.
 These courses can be great ways to experiment with an area of study that is new to you, or to pursue an interest you already have.
-Go to the Pre-Registration information for more details about these courses (link coming by June 1).

 Choose Courses, not Majors